 Let’s break this down even further.
 There are currently 5,627 registered hospitals in the U.S., with a collective total of 12,440,670 employees.
 Every single one of these employees must be trained when they begin new jobs or transfer clinics and hospitals, and continue being trained throughout their career as treatments and procedures evolve.
 And you thought it was difficult to share information across departments in your organization…

-With numbers like these, it’s no surprise that a knowledge management system is in order in the healthcare industry.
-The following three reasons scratch the surface of why adopting a solution is crucial to providing the best possible care and experience to patients:
+With numbers like these, it’s no surprise that a healthcare knowledge management system is in order.
+The following three reasons scratch the surface of why adopting a healthcare knowledge management solution is crucial to providing the best possible care and experience to patients:

 1. Turn information overload into educated and empowered decision making.